sbalaspace/CUnitTesting/CUnit_Check/Readme.md

-The following rferences where very useful in creating this setup
+The following references where very useful in creating this setup

+## References

 For writing unit tests with Check http://www.ccs.neu.edu/home/skotthe/classes/cs5600/fall/2015/labs/intro-check.html